Arizona Submarine Veterans

 LAVEEN COMMUNITY PARADE

-Eleven Perch Base members participated on February 4, 2023, in the 22nd Annual Laveen Community Parade.
+Eight Perch Base members and a guest participated on February 1, 2025, in the 24th Annual Laveen Community Parade.

 The crowds along the side of the parade route expressed their appreciation of our service